Neural networks

 Training parameters (from skorch)

-Other parameters from skorch can be found in the skorch documentation.
+You can find other parameters from skorch in the skorch documentation.

 Advanced parameters